Cauterets, Hautes Pyrénées

-Water splashes down mountains in cold, clear torrents.
+In Cauterets on an early summer afternoon rushing water is everywhere.
+It splashes down mountains in cold, clear torrents.
 It bubbles up out of the ground, hot, pungent and sulphurous.
-When the traffic stops on streets lined with mansion blocks straight out of Haussman’s Paris, the sounds of waterfalls vibrate in the air.
-In the Hautes-Pyrénées, a département with more natural springs than any other in France, the Route des Cascades between Cauterets and Pont d’Espagne is a kingdom of water.
+When the traffic stops on streets lined with mansion blocks straight out of Haussman’s Paris, the sound of waterfalls vibrates in the air.
+In the Hautes Pyrénées, a département with more natural springs than any other in France, the Route des Cascades between Cauterets and Pont d’Espagne is a kingdom of water.

 The party paused for World War I and when it resumed, the British did not return.
 Instead they headed south to sunnier climes that were easier to reach.
 The resort became a healing centre for rheumatism and respiratory ailments, with prescription spa treatments paid for by the French national health system.
 The grand hotels were converted to apartments for chic families of means.

 Difficult access and lack of summer holiday facilities meant that, for years, only adventure tourists, hikers and mountaineers made their way from the UK to these high valleys once the ski season ended.
 Now, however, with budget airlines flying direct from London to Pau Pyrénées and Lourdes Pyrénées airports – both within reasonable striking distance – and a glamourously indulgent spa supplementing the older, quasi-medical clinics, Cauterets is ready to welcome British summer visitors once again.